sauterl/software-engineering/README.md

 Contents
 -----------

-The source code is located in the ``./Project/src/`folder, any other subfolder of `./Project/` contains other, code development related files.
+assets/support contains information on commands.
+UnitTests are in srcTest/, src/ contains the source-code, resources/ contains information we were given.